christopherhein/add-this/README.md

 ## Usage

-With your userid and password define a configure block that defines them like so:
+With your user_id and password define a configure block that defines them like so:

 ### Global Config